-- Officer Robert “Bert” Badertscher #258 (Unit Trainer).
+- Officer Robert Badertscher (Unit Trainer).

-- Officer Bruce Trevillian #212 and K9 partner "Ryso."
+- Officer Bruce Trevillian & K-9 "Ryso."

-- Officer Katelyn Kozielski #323 and K9 partner "Nes."
+- Officer Katelyn Kozielski & K-9 "Nes."

-- Officer Adam Stapleton #283 and K9 partner "Nevil."
+- Officer Adam Stapleton & K-9 "Nevil."

+All K-9s are certified annually through the North American Police Work Dog Association (NAPWDA) in obedience, narcotic search, tracking, article/evidence search, aggression, and area search.
 Due to the canine’s superior sense of smell, hearing, and physical capabilities, a trained law enforcement canine is a valuable asset for a police department to use in order to assist in providing a safe environment for the citizens of the community.

 The police canine’s main function is as a locating tool:

-- Narcotic searches
+- Narcotic Detection

 The police canine is the only weapon an officer can use that can be recalled after being deployed.
 It also cannot be used against the officer.
 The canine draws focus to itself without an officer present.

-Most police canines are trained to smell for narcotics whether it be during a building or vehicle search.
-Most, including the Joliet Police Department K9s, will scent for the following:
+Most police canines are trained to smell for narcotics, whether it be during a building or vehicle search.
+Most, including the Joliet Police Department K-9s, will scent for the following: